Cher: 2002–2015: Farewell tours, musical film comeback and return to dance-pop

 In June 2002, Cher launched Living Proof: The Farewell Tour, promoted as her final concert tour, though she planned to keep recording and acting.
 Jon Pareles of The New York Times praised it as a celebration of Cher's resilience, highlighting her ability to "triumph over restraint, aging and gravity" and calling her "a hit machine immune to sagging flesh".
 Initially set for 49 shows, the tour was repeatedly extended.
 By October 2003, it had become the most successful tour by a female artist, grossing $145 million from 200 shows with 2.2 million attendees.
 The NBC special Cher: The Farewell Tour drew 17 million viewers, becoming the highest-rated network concert special of 2003 and earning Cher the Primetime Emmy Award for Outstanding Variety, Music or Comedy Special.

 After leaving Warner UK in 2002, Cher signed a global deal with Warner Bros.
 Records in September 2003.
 Forbes named her the highest-paid female musician of 2003, earning $33.1 million.
 The compilation album The Very Best of Cher (2003) peaked at number four on the Billboard 200 and was certified triple platinum by the RIAA.
 In the Farrelly brothers' comedy Stuck on You (2003), she played a satirical version of herself in a relationship with a high schooler (Frankie Muniz), referencing media scrutiny of her relationships with younger men.

 Cher's Farewell Tour concluded in April 2005 after 325 shows, drawing over 3.5 million attendees and grossing $250 million, ranking among the top-ten highest-grossing tours of the 2000s.
 After three years of retirement, she signed a $60 million deal for a 200-show residency at the Colosseum at Caesars Palace in Las Vegas.
 Titled Cher (2008–2011), the production featured advanced stage effects and over 20 costume changes.

+Cher returned to film in Burlesque (2010)—her first musical since Good Times (1967)—playing an intimidating nightclub owner who mentors an aspiring performer (Christina Aguilera).
+Initially met with mixed reviews and modest box office results, the film was later reassessed; Entertainment Weekly called it "a campy, niche classic [that] inspired everything, from drag queen revues to viral internet moments".
+Her ballad "You Haven't Seen the Last of Me", from the soundtrack, topped the Billboard Dance Club Songs chart in January 2011, making her the only artist with Billboard number-one singles in six consecutive decades (1960s–2010s).